 Websites are not static.
 They change as technology and users’ needs change.
 This is why you can usually tell when a website hasn’t been updated in five years, and it’s especially obvious when it hasn’t been updated in ten or twenty.
 So how can you ensure ADA compliance for your government website, today and years down the line?

-If your website is due for an update, it’s a good time to innact accessibility regulations along with a new design.
+If your website is due for an update, it’s a good time to enact accessibility regulations along with a new design.
 Or, if your website is fairly new, you can adopt ongoing policies to ensure the site stays accessible as new content is added and changes are made.
 Use the following steps to make a solid plan for ensuring ADA compliance now and into the future.

 Step 1: Make an Accessibility Action Plan